Allegations of Standards Violation

 - You can speak with a staff member in the Office of the Dean of Students to get additional information and/or discuss questions you may have.

 *Students who know or believe their actions did not violate the Standards are encouraged to deny responsibility and participate in a conduct hearing.

 If you do not accept responsibility for the allegations then a conduct hearing will be convened to determine if it is “more likely than not” that a violation of the Standards occurred and, if so, what sanctions are appropriate.

-In incidents that involve allegations related to academic integrity charges under the Standards, most often the initial meeting be held with the instructor of the course in which the violation may have occurred.
+In incidents that involve allegations related to academic integrity charges under the Standards, most often the initial meeting will be held with the instructor of the course in which the violation may have occurred.
 If you accept responsibility for your actions and the related charges, the faculty member will assign a grade penalty as a sanction.
-If you do not accept responsibility, then the faculty member will refer case to the Office of the Dean of Students.
+If you do not accept responsibility, then the faculty member will refer the case to the Office of the Dean of Students.
 All other process options outlined above apply in incidents involving academic misconduct.